 In many cases of Florida divorce, the higher earning spouse may pay alimony to the lesser earning spouse during and after the proceedings.
 Once the divorce agreement is finalized, the types and amounts of alimony are set; however, in certain situations the court may allow for a modification of the spousal support amounts.
-If you would like to learn more about the possibility of modifying your alimony, call or contact a Boca Raton family attorney at the Law Offices of David L. Hirschberg today for a free consultation.
+If you would like to learn more about the possibility of modifying your alimony, call or contact a Boca Raton family attorney at the Law Offices of David L. Hirschberg today for a consultation.

 The Purpose of Alimony Payments